PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/methods/setIncludeDefaultCustomVars().rst

 setIncludeDefaultCustomVars()
 =============================

-The **setIncludeDefaultCustomVars()** method turns on or off fetching the platform version, OS version and app version from the tracker instance.
+The **setIncludeDefaultCustomVars()** method turns on or off fetching platform, OS and app version from the tracker instance.
 It is turned on by default.

 Syntax
 ------